GunslingerZach/dotfiles/README.md

 git clone https://aur.archlinux.org/yay.git
 makepkg -si
 ```

+note that you cannot install yay as root so you have to install it as a user.
+Make sure that your user is in the sudoers file (/etc/sudoers)

 Hyprland headers will fail sometimes.
 This is because the aur package for hyprland doesn't install all of the nessisary packages.
 I have added some in the [progs.csv](progs.csv) file.
 If you are still getting an error then report it.